Tuscan White Bean Soup

 Once it starts to brown slightly, add in the garlic, celery and carrot.
 Saute an additional 5 or so minutes to let the veggies soften.

+Add in the white wine and saute until most of the liquid has evaporated.
 Add in all remaining ingredients (see notes about the amount of broth since there is a range), and stir well.

 Bring to a boil, then cover and reduce heat to low.
 Let simmer for 15 minutes.